VaniVinod/vinodvani/_posts/upadeshamrit/A Devotee's Vision/2022-06-05-is-there-more-to-the-mentality-we-should-maintain.md

 ---
 layout: post
-title: Is there more to thr mentality we should maintain?
+title: Is there more to the mentality we should maintain?
 categories: [A Devotee's Vision]
 author: Prabhupada Srila Bhakti Siddhanta Sarasvati Thakur
 tags: a-devotee-vision